aces/Loris-MRI/docs/scripts_md/DTI.md

 ### modify\_header($argument, $value, $minc, $awk)

-Function that runs `minc_modify_header` and insert MINC header information if not already inserted.
+Function that runs `minc_modify_header` and inserts MINC header information if not already inserted.

-INPUT:
+INPUTS:
   - $argument: argument to be inserted in MINC header
   - $value   : value of the argument to be inserted in MINC header
   - $minc    : MINC file
-  - $awk     : awk info to check if argument inserted in MINC header
+  - $awk     : awk info to check if the argument was inserted in MINC header

 RETURNS: 1 if argument was inserted in the MINC header, undef otherwise

 ### fetch\_header\_info($field, $minc, $awk, $keep\_semicolon)

-Function that fetch header information in MINC file.
+Function that fetches header information in MINC file.

-INPUT:
+INPUTS:
   - $field: field to look for in MINC header
   - $minc : MINC file
   - $awk  : awk info to check if argument inserted in MINC header